What content do Facebook audiences love to share, like and comment on?

 This Facebook video of practical everyday hacks was the top Facebook post in 2017.
 It had over 400m views and was shared over 12m times.
 It also had over 3m likes and reactions and 186,000 comments.
 We have no stats on whether people actually decluttered anything after sharing this.
 But it feels good to know it’s possible.

 This post was by no means a one off for First Media Blossom, they had three posts in the top five most engaging posts this year driven by their large audience, over 31m have liked their Facebook page.
 Two of their other practical hack posts, 5 Surprising hacks and 8 ways to transform your wardrobe each gained over 5m shares and 240m views.
 This post by Bright Side on awesome ideas for old T-shirts also gained over 4m shares.
-Leverage a trend, be consistent and build an audience.
+Start trend spotting, leverage that trend, be consistent and build an audience.
 That’s how to organise.

 This Facebook video posted by People are Awesome (19m page likes) is a celebration of the amazing things that people can do.
 It gained over 500m views and over 10m shares, likes/reactions and comments.

 This Facebook video posted by GaryTV is a compilation of animals and people being affectionate to one another.
 It had over 380m views, it was shared almost 10m times, received 3.6m likes and reactions and attracted over 250,000 comments.
 In terms of engagement relative to Facebook page likes, this post did better than Blossom and Bright Side, as it gained more engagements than the 6.5m people that have liked the GaryTV page.